-Periodically, the NAO supplements the workforce with temporary staff contracted from recruitment agencies.
-These contracts are mostly selected from public sector procurement frameworks under which the NAO can confirm that the rates of pay received by the worker are in line with, or above, the UK minimum wage.
+The NAO Financial Audit Recruitment Services contracts and Corporate Services Recruitment Dynamic Purchasing System ensure that NAO is able to confirm with agencies that the rates of pay received by workers are in line with, or above, the UK minimum wage.

 The NAO also complies fully with the Agency Workers Regulations 2010 (AWR), which requires that any agency worker who completes a 12-week qualifying period in the same role receives the same basic working and employment conditions as permanent NAO staff.

-The NAO has significant contracts for the management and provision of security services, engineering, cleaning and other office services.
+The NAO has significant contracts for the management and provision of security services, engineering, cleaning, catering, gym and other office services.
 The NAO has specified in the contracts that all people working on NAO contracts must be paid the Living Wage.
-The pay rates are set out in the contract and, as an open book contract, the NAO verifies that payments to these people are made in line with the agreed rates following the end of each financial year (the last review was in July 2023 with the next one planned for July 2024).
+The pay rates are set out in the contract and, as an open book contract, the NAO verifies that payments to these people are made in line with the agreed rates following the end of each financial year (the last review was in July 2024, with the next one planned for July 2025).

-Operations Purchase of goods and services from suppliers who employ people in their own supply chain.
-Preventative actions We purchase a range and our audit practice

-We purchase a range of goods and services to run our office and our audit practice - for example, IT-related equipment and services, training activities and the cost of utilities to run our London and Newcastle offices.

-These are often small-value and frequent purchases and it is not practical to investigate all supply chains in detail.
-However, on all tenders that are advertised through Contracts Finder and Find a Tender Service, winning bidders are requested to send a copy of their Modern Slavery Statement if they have a turnover of $\mathfrak{L}36$ million or more.
-For framework procurement, the statement is already requested by the framework owner; however, the NAO's Central Procurement Team ensures that these statements are recorded on an annual basis as part of the contract management annual checks.
+Operations Preventative actions Purchase of goods and services from suppliers who employ people in their own supply chain.
+We purchase a range of goods and services to run our office and our audit practice - for example, IT-related equipment and services, training activities, and the cost of utilities to run our London and Newcastle offices.
+Goods and services are often of low value, and it is not practical to investigate all supply chains in detail.
+However, where these goods and services are of high value, the NAO advertises tenders through Find a Tender Service, a UK government official portal used by potential suppliers to find and apply for Public Contracts.
+Once contracts have been awarded, the NAO requests that winning suppliers send a copy of their Modern Slavery Statement if they have a turnover of $\pounds36$ million or more.
+This is then monitored annually.
+When contracts are awarded using public sector framework agreements, framework owners are responsible for requesting that suppliers on their framework provide their Modern Slavery Statement.
+However, the NAO's Central Procurement Team ensures that these statements are recorded on an annual basis as part of the contract management annual checks.
 The NAO can exclude any supplier where issues around modern slavery or human trafficking are identified as part of a procurement exercise.
 However, we would give the supplier an opportunity to provide evidence of the circumstances and any remedial action that has since taken place.
 We would take these factors into account when making our final award decision.